The Specifier

 a substantial size (much larger than a PC screen),

-involves the use of wheels
+involves the use of wheels and is used in a variety of conditions.

-and its PC-based specification is necessary,
+Its PC-based specification is necessary,

 because it has to be produced accurately,